teekuningas/sparsecca/README.md

 Python implementations for PMA algorithms based on Witten et al, 2009 and the corresponding R package PMA.
 Includes:

-* Penalized Matrix Decomposition (PMD), which is a version of Singular Value Decomposition (X = UDV^T), where U and V can be penalized to be sparse.
+* Penalized Matrix Decomposition (PMD), which is a version of Singular Value Decomposition (X = U @ D @ V.T), where U and V can be penalized to be sparse.

 * A dedicated efficient algorithm for computing Sparse CCA (that is equivalent to computing PMD with X.T @ Z, where X and Z are two observation matrices with same amount of observations).